QED-92/cyber-security/modules/sql-injections/sql-injections.md

 http://94.237.54.192:55159/search.php?port_code=%27+ORDER+BY+5--+
 ```

-He gets an error on the fifth column, meaning that the table has four columns.
+An error is induced on the fifth column, meaning that the table has four columns.

 ![Filtered output](images/order-by.png)

 **Method 2: `UNION`**

-The attacker performs repeated `UNION` injections with a different number of columns each time, starting at 1 and incrementing by one for each iteration.
-This continues until he gets a successful response.
+The attacker performs repeated `UNION` injections with a different number of columns each time, starting at 1 and incrementing by 1 for each iteration.
+This continues until a successful response is induced.

 ```sql
 ' UNION SELECT 1--